• Skip to primary navigation

 Pesto Butter Recipe

-I had some cream leftover from another recipe and decided it would be fun to make butter with the kids.
+I had some cream leftover from another recipe and decided making butter with the kids would be fun.
 I have been wanting to try and make flavored butter for some time, but I didn't think my kids would like it with rosemary or chives.
 Since they are fans of pesto sauce it seemed only natural to make pesto butter!
-We are all about family friendly recipes here at Mess for Less and this one really fits the bill.
-Not only is it easy to make (3 ingredients!) but kids can help with every step.
-If you try this Pesto Butter Recipe, it would be yummy with this Popover Recipe.

 Make Pesto Butter With Kids - this simple 3 ingredient recipe is super fun for kids to make and it tastes amazing spread on bread.
 Yum!